top of page

 —Edmund Burke[8]

 Half of the harm that is done in this world is due to people who want to feel important.
-They don’t mean to do harm— but the harm does not interest them.
-Or they do not see it, or they justify it because they are absorbed in the endless struggle to think well of themselves.

 —T. S. Eliot[9]